 We consider a massive scalar field coupled to two quantum sources, coherently controlled by two control qudits ($d$-level systems with Hilbert space $\CC^d$).\footnote{We work in units such that $\hbar=c=1$.
 We denote four-vectors as $x$ and space vectors as $\bm x$.
-For brevity, we will sometimes suppress the explicit dependence on the interval $(t,t')$ for unitary evolution operators and other quantities.} Coherent control with qudits is a typical setup in quantum information theory \cite{nielsen2010quantum}.
+For brevity, we will sometimes suppress the explicit dependence on the interval $(t,t')$ for unitary evolution operators and other quantities.
+We will use hats to denote operators and distinguish them from c-numbers.} Coherent control with qudits is a typical setup in quantum information theory \cite{nielsen2010quantum}.
 The Hilbert space for the field is the usual Fock space $\mathcal F$ generated by the canonical creation-annihilation operators acting on the vacuum of the free Hamiltonian of the field.
 The Hilbert spaces for the particles are $A=L^2(\RR^3)\otimes \mathcal H_A$ and $B=L^2(\RR^3)\otimes \mathcal H_B$, where $L^2(\RR^3)$ represents centre of mass motion and $\mathcal H_A$ and $\mathcal H_B$ some internal degrees of freedom of the particles.
 The Hamiltonian of the system is taken to be

 The Hamiltonian $\hat H_A(t)$ encodes the dynamics of $A$ as influenced by a (possibly time-dependent) driving by the first control qudit.
 It acts only on these two systems and is of the form